CLaverdiere/Platformer/README.txt

 This isn't my primary project, and it will get updated when I get the itch to work on it some more.

 Lastly, I plan to draw all sprites from hand, no matter how laughably pathetic they will be.
 This is serious business.

+Videos:
+(I'll post videos of it on youtube and post them here)